OrzMiku/lunarfox/README.md

 # LunarFox

+> **Maintenance Notice:** As I now have very little time to play games, future updates will be less frequent, fewer game versions will be supported, and testing will be more limited.
+I cannot guarantee that everything will work correctly.

 LunarFox is a utility-oriented modpack for Minecraft Java Edition, primarily providing performance optimizations, shader support, and a suite of survival assistance tools.

 **Important Notes:**